corda/corda-docs/content/en/docs/cenm/1.5/upgrade-notes.md

 * Maximum 50 characters long.
 * Contains at least one number, one lower case character, and one upper case character.
 * Does not contain regular sequences (like `abcdf` or `1234`) that are longer than three characters.
-* Does not contain the username.
+* Does not contain the user name.

 ### Identity Manager Workflow Plugin changes